anishjain05/Direct-Preference-Optimization/README.md

 **DPO: Direct Preference Optimization**

-This repository provides a reference implementation of the DPO algorithm for training language models from preference data, as described in Direct Preference Optimization: Your Language Model is Secretly a Reward Model.
-It supports both DPO and its variants like Conservative DPO and IPO.
+This repository provides a reference implementation of the DPO algorithm for training language models from preference data, as described in **Direct Preference Optimization: Your Language Model is Secretly a Reward Model**.

-Running with docker on IIITD cuda gpus:

-We had with us 2 GPUs (40GB each):

 Batch Size Calculation: